pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 are standard, arcane, intricate Python ways of speaking.
 They work without us pouring any special effort into making them work

-I'd guess I'll make lots of the defaults cyclic.
+I'd guess I'll soon make lots of the defaults cyclic.
-Like when you ask for SetPenColor None then give you back how we started, but every time you ask for SetPenColor without picking a Color, then we give you the next Color of the Rainbow
+Like when you ask for SetPenColor None then we'll give you back how we started, but every time you ask for SetPenColor without picking a Color, then we give you the next Color of the Rainbow